xmtp/docs-xmtp-org/docs/pages/open-frames/transactional-open-frames.md

 ## Identify the transaction target and postUrl

 If the button action indicates the Open Frame is transactional, get the `target` and `postUrl` from the button.
-To learn more, see Open Frame Metadata [Optional Properties](https://www.openframes.xyz/#optional-properties).
+To learn more, see [Open Frame Metadata - Optional Properties](https://www.openframes.xyz/#optional-properties).

 ```tsx [TypeScript]
 if (isTransactionFrame) {